jnozzi/cocoadev.com/SiteContent/General/ReferenceToAVariable.markdown

 I'm not even sure to call what I need help with.
 However, I will explain it.

-In my program I have a [[NSDictionary]], one of the dicitonary keys is an array.
+In my program I have a General/NSDictionary, one of the dicitonary keys is an array.
 In this array each object can be an id key or another array depending on the situation.
-I have a method that is called to when a new item is found and it contains the position of the object down the tree.. so i have a for loop that loops through each position but I need the current [[MutableArray]] that the loop is working with.
+I have a method that is called to when a new item is found and it contains the position of the object down the tree.. so i have a for loop that loops through each position but I need the current General/MutableArray that the loop is working with.
 I have figured out how I can do it, just not how it can be implemented.

 I figure if I have a variable called previousObject. before the loop starts I set the "previousObject" to the main array then as the loop ends I change "previousObject" to the item of the array that is being worked with at the index specified.